Diary of a Network Geek

 Autoposting

-Filed under: Fun — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 1:07 pm for you boring, normal people.
+Filed under: Fun — Posted by the Network Geek during the Hour of the Horse which is around lunchtime or 1:07 pm for you boring, normal people.

 This is a test of a command line message sent to the auto-poster!
 Frankly, it’s just a little cumbersome, but it does work.
 And, if they start monitoring web usage at work, it may be the only way I can post during the day without getting into trouble.
 Besides, it’s pretty cool.